code-red-Marshall/Data-Science---BCG-X--Forage/README.md

 - Train a random forest classifier to predict churn
 - Evaluate the predictions using evaluation metrics to demonstrate how accurately the model has performed

+# Usage:
+- Follow the readme.md
+- The py notebooks for all the tasks are mentioned.
+For task 3 and task 4, we have one jupyter file by the name "Feature_engineering_and_modelling_BCG"

+# Contributions:
+Feel free to fork this repository, make changes or improvements, and create pull requests.
+We appreciate your contributions!